C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 Now, please try to answer the following questions:

-- What are the main similarities and differences in the way the two Wikipedia articles present the May 1968 historical events?
+- What are the main similarities and differences in how the two Wikipedia articles present the May 1968 historical events?
 How do you explain these similarities/differences?
 - Which article does it cover May 1968 “better” (extensive analysis, more textual and visual details, etc.) and why?
 - Do you detect any similarities or differences in the bibliography that the two articles cite?
 - Based on these two case studies, does Wikipedia promote a specific way of presenting and displaying a historical event across the two Wikipedia editions?
 Does the location of a historical event mean more extensive coverage or more user engagement in the related language Wikipedia?